Mindful Media & OYJ Events

 Upcoming OYJ Events & Programs

-OYJ is proud to present and co-present these upcoming events and programs in December of 2025 and into January 2026.
-We have the 3rd annual Hanukkah Celebration at Sprecher Brewing Company on December 17, 2025, Violins…
+OYJ is proud to present and co-present these upcoming events and programs in January 2026.
+We have Violins of Hope: Remembering with Reverence on January 11, 2026, Interfaith Conference of Greater Milwaukee: Faith & Wealth Webinar…

 3rd Annual Hanukkah Celebration